Benjamin Wedro, MD, FACEP, FAAEM

 How is colitis treated?

-The treatment of colitis depends on the cause.
+The treatment of colitis depends upon the cause.

-Often the initial treatment no matter what the cause of colitis is to rehydrate the patient and assist with the control of pain.
-Rehydration may occur by mouth, however, in patient's who cannot tolerate fluids orally, are too dehydrated, or have severe electrolyte abnormalities, intravenous fluids may be required.
+Initial therapy, regardless of the cause is to stabilize the patient's vital signs and helping control pain, if needed.
+Rehydration may occur by mouth, however, for those patients who are markedly dry, who are unable to tolerate fluids by mouth, or have electrolyte abnormalities, intravenous fluids may be required.

 What is the prognosis for a patient with colitis?

 Patients with infectious diarrhea tend to get better relatively quickly with supportive care.
-Most infections will resolve with or without specific treatment such as antibiotics.
+Most infections will resolve with or without specific treatment and often do not require antibiotics.
+Those decisions depend on the patient's diagnosis.

 Patients with inflammatory bowel disease probably will require lifelong treatment to help control their symptoms.
 The goal, as with any long term illness, is to allow the patient to live a normal life with minimal symptoms from the disease.